jamesplease/backbone.intercept/README.md

 ##### `defaults`

 An object for the default values for the router.
-There are three properties in defaults, `links`, `forms`, and `trigger`, and all three are `true` out-of-the-box.
+There are four properties in defaults, `links`, `forms`, `trigger` and `includeSearch` and all are `true` out-of-the-box except `includeSearch` .
 The first two options determine if Intercept handles links and forms, respectively.
 The
 `trigger` option determines if intercepted links pass `trigger:true` by default.
+`includeSearch` option determines if intercepted links pass also the queryString(search) and not only the pathname by default.

 The value of the `trigger` or `data-trigger` attribute on the anchor tag itself will always trump the value of the value of `trigger` in the `defaults` hash.